AustraliaSim/aussim-docs/docs/constitution/index.md

 	* The holder deletes their Reddit account without a replacement; or
 	* The holder cannot be contacted, and this is verified through attempting contact via both Discord and Reddit; or
 	* They resign; or
+    * They are determined to have been illegible for the role at the time of election; or
 	* The Moderation Team vote unanimously to remove them or;
 	* A vote of no confidence determines they are to be removed.